dspeterson/dory/doc/dev_info.md

 script, debug versions of binaries will be built by default.
 As documented [here](build_install.md#building-an-rpm-package), the `pkg` command may be used for building an RPM package.
-By default, `pkg` builds a release version of Bruce.
+By default, `pkg` builds a release version of Dory.
 To build a debug version, specify `--debug`.

 In GCC 4.8, support was added for [AddressSanitizer] (http://code.google.com/p/address-sanitizer/), a useful debugging tool.
 This is enabled by default in debug builds.
-When running Bruce with the address sanitizer, you may notice that it uses a large amount of virtual memory (often multiple terabytes).
+When running Dory with the address sanitizer, you may notice that it uses a large amount of virtual memory (often multiple terabytes).
 This is expected behavior.
-After running Bruce for a while with the address sanitizer, it may exit with the following error message:
+After running Dory for a while with the address sanitizer, it may exit with the following error message:

 ```
 ERROR: Failed to mmap
 ```

-If this causes problems, you can build Bruce with the address sanitizer disabled.
-When building Bruce directly, as described [here] (build_install.md#building-bruce-directly), you can disable the address sanitizer as follows:
+If this causes problems, you can build Dory with the address sanitizer disabled.
+When building Dory directly, as described [here] (build_install.md#building-dory-directly), you can disable the address sanitizer as follows:

 ```
-build --asan=no bruce
+build --asan=no dory
 ```

 Likewise, you can invoke `build_all` as follows: